nus-cs2113-AY2021S2/tp/docs/UserGuide.md

    the contents of any of these pregenerated files manually (i.e. not from the user interface) will likely result in the application not performing as intended, or even crashing.
 3. TLDR: Please do <b>NOT</b> edit the various .txt files or the program may crash
+4. As a result of Diliveri's reliance on such third parties, you'll need to run the 'start' command to load the list of deliveries into
+   Diliveri before you can make the most use of Diliveri's functionalities!

 ## Dependencies